zenglg/unvme/README.md

 Notes:

-    + The variable OUTDIR can be specified as a directory relative to the test directory where the benchmark results are to be saved.
-      If not specified, the output directory will be default to test/out.

     + The unvme-benchmark script will run fio tests for random read and random write using 1, 4, 8, and 16 jobs (threads) and iodepth of 1, 4, 8, 16, 32, and 64.

     + For UNVMe, the number of fio jobs will be translated to number of queues and the queue size is set to iodepth + 1.

+    + The default output directory will be "out" relative to the test directory and can be overriden by specifying OUTDIR on the shell commandl ine.

+    + If FIO_DIR is not set in Makefile.def then the FIODIR variable must be specified on the shell command line.

+    + If nsid is other than 1, the variable NSID must be specified on the shell command line.

 Documentation